daniaki/django-drf-vue-starter/README.md

 setting in `settings/base.py`, however make sure to also change references to this name in `app/wsgi.py` and `manage.py`.

-The folder `frontend` contains the frontend source code and development configuration files.
-A project structure has already been setup for your ready to go.
-Before starting the server, make sure to build the javascript bundle using `npm build` or `npm run watch`.

 Create a superuser using django's `createsuperuser` command and follow the prompts.
 Basic login/logout views are provided by `django-admin`.
 Once you have logged, redirect to `/#/profile` to test that the vue router is correctly